Travel Information Czech Republic

 • Diesel: Nafta

-You can pay in cash or by card.
-The national currency is the Czech koruna (CZK).
+Payment can be made in cash or by card.
+The local currency is the Czech Koruna (CZK).
 Mobile payment methods are widely used in cities.

 Safety and Health